Dirlewanger Brigade: Composition

 In March 1940, Adolf Hitler received a letter from the wife of an Old Fighter party member, who revealed that her husband had been arrested and convicted for poaching in one of Germany's national forests.
 He had been caught hunting without a license or permit, a serious offense.
 The woman, in her desperate plea, begged Hitler to release her husband.
-She proposed that he be sent to the frontline to regain his honor, believing that such an act would allow him to redeem himself and restore the honor.
+She proposed that he be sent to the frontline, believing that such an act would allow him to redeem himself and restore his honor.

-Gottlob Berger revealed that the letter was the main basis for the unit's founding during his interrogation by the International Military Tribunal.
+Gottlob Berger revealed, during his interrogation by the International Military Tribunal, that the letter was the main basis for the unit's founding.
 He also stated that:The Dirlewanger Brigade owes its existence to an order of Adolf Hitler given in 1940 while the campaign in the West was still going on.
 One day Himmler called me up and told me that Hitler had ordered all men convicted of poaching with firearms who were [currently] in prison were to be collected and formed into a special detachment.
 That Hitler should have such a somewhat unusual and far-fetched idea at all is due to the following reason: first of all, he himself didn't like hunting and had nothing but scorn for all hunters.
 Whenever he could ridicule them he did.After considering the request outlined in the letter—and influenced by his own views on poaching—Hitler decided to adopt the concept and transform it into an actual formation.
-On 23 March 1940, an advisor in the Ministry of Justice at the time, Franz Gürtner received a telephone call from Himmler's adjutant, SS-Gruppenführer Karl Wolff informing them that Hitler had decided to give "suspended sentences to so-called 'honourable poachers' and, depending on their behaviour at the front, to pardon them".
+On 23 March 1940, an advisor in the Ministry of Justice at the time, Franz Gürtner received a telephone call from Himmler's adjutant, SS-Gruppenführer Karl Wolff informing them that Hitler had decided to give "suspended sentences to so-called 'honorable poachers' and, depending on their behavior at the front, to pardon them".
 A confirmation of Hitler's order was sent specifying that the poachers should, where possible, be Bavarian and Austrian, not be guilty of crimes involving trap setting, and were to be enrolled in marksmen's rifle corps.
 The men were to combine their knowledge of hunting and woodcraft similar to traditional Jäger elite riflemen with the courage and initiative of those who willingly broke the law.